robjm16/Business_Applications_Compendium/README.md

 [Crossing the Frontier: How to Apply AI for Impact](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/crossing-the-frontier-how-to-apply-ai-for-impact) is a collection of about a dozen articles, including:
 - [Ten Red Flags Signaling Your Analytics Program Will Fail](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/ten-red-flags-signaling-your-analytics-program-will-fail) (May 2018).
 - [What AI Can and Can’t Do (Yet) for Your Business](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/what-ai-can-and-cant-do-yet-for-your-business) (January 2018).

+Other:

+- [Rebooting Analytics Leadership: Time to Move Beyond the Math](https://www.mckinsey.com/business-functions/mckinsey-analytics/our-insights/rebooting-analytics-leadership-time-to-move-beyond-the-math?cid=other-eml-alt-mcq-mck&hlkid=65aeb63c895146e9a10b289157b501f4&hctky=11282110&hdpid=8b79160b-45f7-46e8-a7cd-00455a50b348) (November 2018) Calls for a “catalyst”-style leader for corporate AI efforts: “Takes a leadership approach in building a ‘coalition of equals’ among the business, the CAO[Chief Analytics Officer], and IT to help ensure business impact and provide a pragmatic approach to achieving it.”

 #### Wall Street Journal
 The _WSJ_ brings together timely AI-related articles (often company- or industry-specific) under a dedicated [portal](https://www.wsj.com/pro/artificial-intelligence).
 Follow on Twitter [@WSJProAI](https://twitter.com/WSJProAI).